Meggin/amphtml/extensions/amp-list/amp-list.md

 limitations under the License.
 -->

-### <a name="amp-list"></a> `amp-list`
+## <a name="amp-list"></a> `amp-list`

 The `amp-list` fetches the dynamic content from a CORS JSON endpoint and renders it using a supplied template.

-#### Usage
+### Usage

-The `amp-list` defines data source using the following attributes:
+The `amp-list` defines a data source using the following attributes:

  - `src` defines a CORS URL.
 The URL's protocol must be HTTPS.
  - `credentials` defines a `credentials` option as specified by the [Fetch API](https://fetch.spec.whatwg.org/).
-To send credentials, pass the value of "include".
+To send credentials, pass a value of "include".

-The response must be a JSON object that contains an array property "items":
+The response must be a JSON object that contains an array property called "items":
 ```json
 {
   "items": []
 }
 ```

-The template can be specified using either of the following two ways:
+The template can be specified in one of two ways:

-- `template` attribute that references an ID of an existing `template` element.
+ - `template` attribute that references the ID of an existing `template` element.
  - `template` element nested directly inside of this `amp-list` element.

 For more details on templates see [AMP HTML Templates](../../spec/amp-html-templates.md).

-Optionally, `amp-list` element can contain an element with `overflow` attribute.
-This element will be shown if AMP Runtime cannot resize the `amp-list` element as requested.
+Optionally, `amp-list` element can contain an element with an `overflow` attribute.
+This element is shown if the AMP Runtime cannot resize the `amp-list` element as requested.

 An example:
 ```html